RISO basics

 Each ink colour is printed separately

-A two-colour print in blue and orange requires two PDF files – one file with all the blue artwork and one with all the orange artwork (both greyscale!)
+A two-colour print in blue and orange requires two greyscale PDFs – one file with all the blue artwork and one with all the orange artwork.

 RISO prints up to A3 size